default-anton/portfolio-performance/README.md

     - [ ] Get activities via API

 ## Done
+- [x] Do not fetch ticker history for non-trading days; instead, copy the data from the most recent available trading day.
 - [x] Filter by account
 - [x] Line Chart: A line chart of the portfolio value over time would provide a good visual insight into how your portfolio has been performing.
 - [x] Line Chart: A line chart showing the performance of individual assets in your portfolio over time.